googleapis/nodejs-firestore/api-report/firestore.api.md

 // build/types/src/index.d.ts:387:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/types/src/index.d.ts:881:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/types/src/index.d.ts:900:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/types/src/index.d.ts:902:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/types/src/index.d.ts:904:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/types/src/index.d.ts:905:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // build/types/src/index.d.ts:915:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/types/src/index.d.ts:917:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/types/src/index.d.ts:918:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/types/src/index.d.ts:920:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/types/src/index.d.ts:921:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // build/types/src/path.d.ts:29:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/types/src/path.d.ts:31:4 - (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
 // build/types/src/path.d.ts:146:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration